How to make a memo board to fit on a kitchen cabinet.

-I have many decorating projects going on in my kitchen right now.
-Painting chairs and table legs, the light fixture and redoing the floor are all on my summer To-Do list.
-All of these projects take time, so in between some of the more time-consuming projects, I want to do some simple projects that will still have a lot of decorating impact.
-Today’s post is one of those – quick and simple, but best of all – one that anyone can do.
-If you know how to wrap a gift with wrapping paper – you can do this.
+In between some of my more time-consuming DIY decorating projects, I like to do some simple projects that will still have a lot of decorating impact.
+Today’s post is one of those – a quick and simple decorative way to organize papers and memos.
+If you know how to wrap a gift with wrapping paper – you can do this project.
 It will take 20 minutes.

 With less than one yard of fabric I made this memo board for my kitchen cabinet.

 All I needed was a piece of foam board from The Dollar Tree and fabric.
 You could also use corrugated cardboard cut from a large box.